wujian16/Cornell-MOE/README.md

         self._num_fidelity = 0
         self._num_observations = 3
 ```
-in the KISSGP class which means that we access the first 3 partial derivatives.
+which means that we access the first 3 partial derivatives.
 One can run this benchmark similarly by
 ```
 python main.py KISSGP 4 1000 1
 ```